rapid7/metasploit-framework/Contributing-to-Metasploit.md

 ## Non-code

 Hey, we could always use better documentation.
 Those guys over at Offensive Security do a great job with [Metasploit Unleashed](http://www.offensive-security.com/metasploit-unleashed/Main_Page), but as with all complex bodies of work, there are surely bugs to be found.
 If you have ideas on how to make the documentation on Metasploit clear and more accessible to more people, go nuts.

+We are slowly but surely converting all of Metasploit to use standardized commenting using [YARD](yardoc.org), so for developer types, we could always use more accurate and more comprehensive YARD documentation for pretty much anything found in `lib`.

 Write wiki articles in your fork (hint, [Gollum](https://github.com/gollum/gollum) is excellent for this) and let someone know about them, we'll be happy to reflect them here and maintain your credit.